 You have just registered in school for the new semester, you got our books and lab fees paid for and now you need to upgrade your computer.
 After you sell your laptop back for a bit of extra cash you hit the market looking for your next machine to get you through the next couple of years.
 The world of computers is a vast one, that’s for sure, no one is going to deny that.
 If you’re looking for a budget but nice piece of equipment there is no going wrong really with checking out the Dell XPS 13.
 The Dell’s small and compact chassis; great keyboard and touchpad; bright colorful display; strong performance and long battery life should certainly gain your attention.

 The XPS 13’s 13.3-inch quad-HD (3200 x 1800) touch screen is a wonderment.
 It has seriously wide viewing angles and better brightness and color than the non-touch full-HD notebook version.
-When featured side-by-side with the non-touch XPS 13, the quad-HD model offered brighter and more saturated colors, and the non-touch gleaned less glare.
+When featured side-by-side with the non-touch XPS 13, the quad-HD model offered brighter and more saturated colors.
+The non-touch on the other hand gleaned less glare.
 It’s also nice to know that when measured, the XPS 13 covered 103.6% of the sRGB spectrum.

 One drawback about the Dell XPS 13 is the amount of heat that it emits after about 15-20 minutes of video playback.
 It registered at 112 degrees Fahrenheit, which is 17 degrees above the normal threshold.
 However the non-touch was much cooler and never pegged above 98.5F

 When it’s all said and done, the Dell XPS 13 still is the best-in-class PC.
 The chassis is smaller than the competition’s, the keyboard, touchpad and CPU all give strong and steady performances.
-Between the touchscreen and non-touchscreen versions the touch delivers more colorful and vibrant colors and last about 4 hours on a single complete charge.
+Between the touchscreen and non-touchscreen versions the touch delivers more colorful and vibrant colors.
+Additionally it last about 4 hours on a single complete charge.
 If you’re seeking an awesome display, looks, performance, comfort and portability it’ll be hard to beat the Dell XPS 13.